 In recent years doctors have found that by utilizing the growth factors found in the blood (specifically the platelets), a physician can activate stem cells already in the skin to grow new, younger-appearing skin.
-One way to activate these stem cells is through Platelet Rich Plasma PRP injections.

 - PRP injections can increase youthful skin thickness and elasticity